Flashmaxi/Flashmaxi/README.md

 - 👋 Hi, I’m @Flashmaxi
-- 👀 I’m interested in Software development, basketball and beer.
+- 👀 I’m interested in Software development, Bitcoin, Good barbecue and gaming.
 - 🌱 I’m proficient in JS | React
-- 💞️ I’m looking to collaborate on different projects to gain experience.
+- 💞️ I’m looking to collaborate on different projects.

 <!---
 Flashmaxi/Flashmaxi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.